-7. Slide the handle back into place on electrode holder and position it until the hole in handle is directly over the handle locking screw hole.
-Install the handle locking screw and tighten.
+Slide the handle back into place on electrode holder and position it until the hole in handle is directly over the head of handle locking screw.
+Tighten the screw clockwise () just enough to secure the handle on electrode holder.

 ATTACHING THE WORK CLAMP TO THE WORK CABLE